argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/globus_compute/README.md

         min_blocks: 0
         max_blocks: 1
 ```

+The config `aurora_config.yaml` can be used in the same way to set up an endpoint on Aurora that will run on worker per GPU tile.

 There will be a command line tool `globus-compute-endpoint` in your path that will allow you to manage your endpoint process.